lingui/js-lingui/website/docs/tutorials/react-patterns.md

 ```

 #### Providing a context for a message
-The same text elements with different context are extracted with different IDs.
+The same text elements with different contexts are extracted with different IDs.
 For example, if the word "right" uses the following two definitions in two different locations, the word is translated differently and merged back into the application as different translation entries.

 - correct as in "you are right"
 - direction as in "turn right"